Your Industrial Action re-ballot will be posted to your HOME ADDRESS from the 15 August and will be open for 4 weeks closing on 12 September.

 Q. When will we be going out on strike and how long will we be out for?

-A. If strike action is needed, the length and dates will be decided in consultation with your organising committee at the end of the ballot period.
+A. If further strike action is needed, the length and dates will be decided in consultation with your organising committee at the end of the ballot period.

 Q: What do we need to achieve to win?